jec-project/jec-exchange/README.md

 [![][jec-logo]][jec-url]

-The `jslet` package contains classes and interfaces that describe and define the contracts between a jslet class a conforming JEC runtime environment.
+The `jslet` package contains classes and interfaces that describe and define the contracts between a jslet class and a conforming JEC runtime environment.

+The `security` package represents the abstract layer that must be implemented by a conforming JEC runtime environment to deploy secured applications.

 ## Requirements